-The objective of the project is to foster the confidence of job seekers and employers of the cross-border region in their ability to find a suitable job or employee, respectively.
-The objective will be achieved by promoting cross-border labour market integration and employment opportunities, by providing better access to and improving quality of information services, organising joint employment and training initiatives, and developing advisory services.
+The objective of the project was to foster the confidence of job seekers and employers of the cross-border region in their ability to find a suitable job or employee, respectively.
+It was achieved by promoting cross-border labour market integration and employment opportunities, by providing better access to and improving quality of information services, organizing joint employment and training initiatives, and developing advisory services.

-The project will help job seekers find information about cross-border job and training opportunities and receive guidance on working across border on one hand, and help employers find suitable employees and receive guidance on employing and upskilling them on the other hand.
-The project is aimed at removing obstacles to cross-border commuting, by implementing four inter-connected and complementary groups of activities:
+The project helped job seekers find information about cross-border job and training opportunities and receive guidance on working across the border on one hand and help employers find suitable employees and receive guidance on employing and upskilling them on the other hand.
+The project aimed at removing obstacles to cross-border commuting, by implementing four inter-connected and complementary groups of activities:

 - Streamlining the cross-border job-search and employee search processes, by translating information about available vacancies, providing guidance for cross-border job seekers and employers;

-- Facilitating employer networking in the cross-border region, thus promoting business activity in the cross-border region, conducting strategical research about business environment of cross-border area;
+- Facilitating employer's networking in the cross-border region, thus promoting business activity in the cross-border region, conducting strategical research about the business environment of the cross-border area;

 Photo from the archive of the Valka municipality council.